Work-related injuries and illnesses: 6 common OSHA reporting mistakes

 Are you keeping up with your paperwork?
 OSHA requires that you fill out form 301 within seven calendar days after you learn about a workplace injury or illness.
 Typically, you’ll find out about an injury the day it happens, so the clock starts ticking immediately.
 If you don’t find out about an injury until two weeks later, your seven-day deadline starts the day you find out.
 Make it habit to start filling out the form as soon as you learn about an accident.
 You may need the full seven days to gather information and fill in all the details.

-1. You dont take the time to conduct a thorough investigation.
+You don’t take the time to conduct a thorough investigation.

 After any injury or illness, you should investigate to find out exactly what happened and why it happened.
 This allows you to accurately and completely fill out all OSHA forms, but more importantly, it gives you the chance to discover the root cause and correct it to avoid similar accidents in the future.